Exclusive: Aspiring CBP officer sues after being rejected over ‘religious’ ayahuasca tea use

 In 2006, the Supreme Court unanimously upheld the right of UDV members to import and use ayahuasca, which contains the powerful hallucinogen DMT, ending a years-long dispute between the church and the federal government.

-The UDV uses a tea called hoasca, or, ayahuasca, as a religious sacrament, Reis’ complaint explains.
+The UDV brews an ayahuasca tea they call hoasca, and drink it as a religious sacrament, Reis’ complaint explains.
 Ayahuasca tea is prepared by brewing two plants together with water, one of which contains dimethyltryptamine – DMT – a drug regulated under the Controlled Substances Act.

 However, the Department of Homeland Security, of which CBP is a component agency, still considers the drug’s use to be disqualifying, even though Reis emphasized that she did so “for spiritual purposes only,” according to her suit, which names Homeland Secretary Kristi Noem as the sole defendant.